For advertisers on the world’s premier business to business social network, campaign ROI potential just grew exponentially.

 Make sure you don’t miss anything during setup with this checklist.

-The Contacting feature lets visitors upload email addresses to on LinkedIn, similar to the way Custom Audiences work on Facebook.
+The Contact Targeting feature lets visitors upload email addresses to target on LinkedIn, similar to the way Custom Audiences work on Facebook.
 But this offer, Wilcox says in Marketing Land, “just blew Facebook Custom Audiences out of the water for B2B.”

 The reason, he says, is that match rates are much lower on other social platforms.
 How low?